wangshaobobetter/shaobo-wang.cn/content/authors/admin/_index.md

 ---

 Hello!
 I'm Huan Jiang, a Ph.D student of aerospace S&T at the Beijing Institude of Tech.
 My research interests include aerospace system dynamics, flight guidance control and computational optimization for trjecotry planning.
 I also has a discipline background in aircraft mechanical design and structural strength analysis.
+I have worked on research projects for over four years in the aerospace field and have a master's degree in this area.
+If you are interesting in my work, you can browse the [CV](https://hji.today/files/cv.pdf) I am updating.